mijndert/blog/src/posts/what-i-got-wrong-about-fast-terminals.md

 ## So what's actually left of the argument?

 What I actually like is that I can read my entire `.zshrc` in one sitting.
-There's no framework deciding things for me, no plugin I didn't choose, nothing to bisect when a shell misbehaves.
+There's no framework deciding things for me, no plugin I didn't choose.
 When something is slow I can find it, because there's so little there.
 That's a real preference, but it's a preference for _simplicity_, and simplicity happening to be fast is a side effect.
 You can absolutely have a fast, instant-feeling shell with all the features.
 There's just different ways of getting there.

 So I'll stand by the minimal setup, just for honest reasons now: I keep it small because I want to understand it, not because it's the only road to going fast.